0phoff/nb-snippets/README.md

 ## Why no package
 The alternative to these snippets is to create a python package and install it locally (eg. in dev mode).
-While this is a clean solution, this means we need to reinstall the package in every environment and needlessly pollutes your installs with a package only useful for notebooks.
+While this is a clean solution, this means we need to reinstall the package in every environment and it needlessly pollutes your installs with a package only useful for notebooks.
 Moreover, when developing packages, I have a tendency to over-engineer things and create complex import systems.
 By using these snippets, I force myself to create small, laser-focused scripts instead of an unmanageable behemoth of a package with unrelated content everywhere.